betaflight/betaflight.com/docs/wiki/guides/current/BBE-MinMax-control-manual.md

 ![image](./images/1.jpg)
 The MinMax values can be changed:

 - By direct input into table cells at 'Configure graphs' dialog box.
-It is possible to changes values manualy or set default values by double mouse click at values field.
+It is possible to changes values manually or set default values by double mouse click at values field.
 - By using context menu

 To show context menu you must do right mouse click on Minimum or Maximum values field what you want to edit.